 We continue to make changes here that build on our Yard & Garden magazine brand.
-You’ll now see we are thrilled to welcome Bob Clements as a regular columnist in Yard & Garden.
-In “Bob’s Business Tips”, dealers will learn from the president of Bob Clements International about how to turn their dealership into a high-performance business.
+You'll now see we are lucky to welcome Bob Clements as a regular columnist in Yard & Garden.
+In "Bob's Business Tips", dealers will learn from the president of Bob Clements International about how to turn their dealership into a high-performance business.

 Hopefully by now you've noticed that this column is being written by me, former managing editor and newly appointed editor for Yard & Garden.
 Lucky for you, Gregg Wartgow still plays a big role and will continue to contribute to our editorial content.
 Unlucky for me, this means he is still within earshot.

-We aren’t changing our brand, rather building off of its successes and looking for fresh ways to help dealers to be professional, forward-thinking individuals who are educated on all of the industry’s hot topics.
+We aren’t changing our brand, rather building off of its successes and looking for fresh new ways to help dealers to be professional, forward-thinking individuals who are educated on all the industry's hot topics.
 We will continue to offer market insights through print issues of Yard & Garden and online at Greenindustrypros.com.

 See, sometimes change can be good.